GERMAN INVASION OF POLAND DURING WW2

 The Polish provinces occupied by the Germans, in whole or in part, were, in the north (from west to east) Poznan, Pomerania, Warsaw and Bialystok, in the centre (from west to east) Lodz, Kielce and Lublin and in the south, (from west to east) Slask and Cracow.
 The German occupation zone was actually further divided into 2 sections.
 Much of western Poland was annexed ("incorporated") by Germany effective October 26, 1939, while more or less central and south-central Poland was transformed into a separate state called the "Government General."

 The primary difference between the two areas is that in the annexed western portions of Poland, many Poles were physically driven out of their homes in order to make room for an influx of German "settlers."
-The "Government General" was to house these expelled Poles (Jewish Poles included)) and act as a reservoir of labour for the Reich.
+The "Government General" was to house these expelled Poles (Jewish Poles included) and act as a reservoir of labour for the Reich.

 The Germans returned a 239 square mile patch of land in southern Poland to the "Slovak State," which itself was a "protectorate" of the Third Reich.
+(Poland had originally occupied this patch during the partition of Czechoslovakia by Germany the year before - it had been a disputed territory since the border wars of 1918.)

 There were already some 765,000 Germans living in Poland in the 1930s, mostly in the western provinces and especially in Pomerania where approximately 10% of the population considered themselves to be German.